-This fghgfhgfhdemonstrates the ability of the calibre DOCX Input plugin to convert the various typographic features in a Mghjhjhjghicrosoft Word (2007 and newer) document.
-Convert this document to a modern ebook format, such as AZW3 for Kindles or EPUB for otherghgfhfgh ebook readers, to see it in action.
+This fghgfhgfhdemonstrates the ability of the calibre DOCX Input plugin to convert the various heheeea Mghjhjhjghicrosoft Word (2007 and newer) document.
+Convert this document to a modern ebook format, such as AZW3 for Kindles huehuereaders, to see it in action.